Joseph R. Lamonde

-Joseph Richard Lamonde (born June 22, 1948, died November 18, 2021) was a former Chaplain of the United States Marine Corps who served from 1978 in a number of posts, including as Chaplain of the United States Marine Corps Forces, Pacific from 1998 to 2000.
+Joseph Richard Lamonde (June 22, 1948 – November 18, 2021) was a Chaplain of the United States Marine Corps who served from 1978 in a number of posts, including as Chaplain of the United States Marine Corps Forces, Pacific from 1998 to 2000.
 He was awarded several times for his service, those awards include the Legion of Merit with two award stars, the Meritorious Service Medal with two award stars, the Joint Service Commendation Medal, the Navy and Marine Corps Commendation Medal with two award stars and the Navy and Marine Corps Achievement Medal.

 Biography

 A native of Pittsburgh, Pennsylvania, Lamonde was ordained a Roman Catholic priest by Bishop Vincent Leonard on May 4, 1974.
 He received his B.A. degree from Saint Francis College and his M.Div. degree from the Saint Francis School of Theology in Loretto, Pennsylvania.
 Lamonde was named an Honorary Prelate with the title of Reverend Monsignor by Pope John Paul II.

+Lamonde died on November 18, 2021, at the age of 73, after suffering from cancer.